alexhcole95/pivottechschool/README.md

-# This project is a server which contains GET/POST/PUT/DELETE endpoints
+# This is a repository of my work throughout my time at PivotTechSchool.
-# & utilizes gorilla mux
+# Each branch will be a separate project.
+# Thanks for looking!